 - that if selected to feature on the Game Bird Habitat Stamp, they will become the sole property of Fish & Game to use for all commercial and promotional activities.

 - There is one prize to be won for each year's competition.
 The New Zealand Game Bird Habitat Trust will give the winner of the competition $1,000.

 For full terms and conditions, click here

 What to enter

-- Photographs of the annual nominated species in its wild natural habitat
+- Photographs of a game bird species in its wild natural habitat

-- Photographs must be a minimum 1MB – maximum 5MB file.
+- Photographs must be a minimum of 1MB – a maximum of a 5MB file.

 - Entries must not have been a ‘winner’ in any other photographic competition or be currently submitted for any other competition.

 - A maximum of three entries may be entered per applicant